We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - checking the experience and qualifications of a therapist

-- discussing with potential therapists to see if they are a good choice for the family
+- discussing with potential therapists to see whether they are a good choice for the family

-- checking the therapist accepts an insurance plan
+- checking whether the therapist accepts an insurance plan

 - avoiding rushing the decision